swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

    && kubectl create secret generic github-runner-pat --from-literal=token=$GH_RUNNER_PAT
 ```

-### Install the base runner
+#### Deploy the base runner

-To deploy the base runner to the Kubernetes cluster, navigate to `kubernetes`
+To deploy the base runner to the Kubernetes cluster, navigate to the
-folder and run the following command:
+`kubernetes` folder and run the following command:

 ```sh title="Execute the following command(s) in a terminal"
 kubectl apply -f runner.yaml